-Whether you’re creating default digital notebooks or annotating imported PDF documents, you can use Goodnotes 5 app to:
+Whether you’re creating default digital notebooks or annotating imported PDF documents, you can use this note-taking app to:

-- outline your plans inside a digital planner
+- write your plans inside your best digital planner

-- capture your thoughts inside a digital diary
+- organize your thoughts inside a digital diary

-- take meeting notes using a simple meeting note template or a ready-to-use digital appointment book
+- write meeting notes using a simple meeting note template or a ready-to-use digital meeting planner

 - keep track of your meals inside a meal planner or meal diary